How To Perform Bodyweight Exercises With Correct Form

 Get the most out of your workout with good form

 Having the knowledge to perform common bodyweight exercises correctly is important, but I recommend practising these exercises in front of a mirror to ensure you're maintaining good form.
-This may be especially helpful if you are doing my bodyweight training program BBG Zero Equipment.
+This may be especially helpful if you are doing my bodyweight training program High Intensity Zero Equipment wit Kayla.

 When you are on point with your technique, you can maximise your training and get the most benefit from each exercise you do.